datacabinet/datacabinet.github.io/Readme.md

 ### **For instructor**
 **Prerequisite:** Install and configure nbgrader with DataCabinet:

-1. Open the needed project.
+1. Create and Open a new project.

 2. Go to **New** > **Terminal**, and then install nbgrader.
 You need to type your own: